mmuratarat/mmuratarat.github.io/_posts/2019-08-06-ensemble-learning-details-examples.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/feature_importances_irisdata.png?raw=true)

 # BOOSTING
-Originally caled _hypothesis boosting_, boosting refers to any Ensemble method that can combine several weak learners with low variance but high bias (The weak learners in AdaBoost are decision trees with a single split, called decision stumps) into a strong learner with a lower bias than its components.
+Originally caled _hypothesis boosting_, boosting refers to any Ensemble method that can combine several weak learners with low variance but high bias (The weak learners in AdaBoost are decision trees with a single split, called decision stumps(1-level decision trees)) into a strong learner with a lower bias than its components.
 The general idea of most boosting methods is that new models are added to correct the errors made by existing models.
 Models are added sequentially until no further improvements can be made (each trying to correct its predecessor).

 Boosting can be used primarily for reducing bias and also variance.
 However, Boosting algorithms can still overfit; therefore, the iteration process should be stopped to avoid it.
 To combat overfitting is usually as simple as using cross validation to determine how many boosting steps to take.